Should BMW Buy Jaguar Land Rover? Auto Analysts Think So

-It would beneficial to both brands, they said.
+It would be beneficial to both brands, they said.

 Coming off the heels of the most-anticipated return of the Land Rover Defender, analysts from Sanford C. Bernstein said that BMW should buy Jaguar Land Rover.